tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Underscore that **time series analysis** is the foundation of advanced analytics for the financial sector. **Time series analysis** is used to:

-  * Forecast ROI and economic trends
+  * Forecast investment portfolios and economic trends

   * Simulate the market